-- Ask students to put their heads down on their desk with one hand open (palm up).
+- Ask students to put their heads down on their desks with one hand open (palm up).

-- Quietly take a three small candy canes (or other small treat) and place them in the open hand of one student.
+- Quietly take three small candy canes (or other small treats) and place them in the open hand of one student.

-- That student should quietly stand-up and walk to three other random students and put one candy cane or treat in each of the three students' hand.
+- That student should quietly stand up and walk to three other random students and put one candy cane or treat in each of the three students' hands.

 - The students who received the candy canes or treat should leave their heads down.

-- The first student should then go put his or her head back down on their desk, and put a hand out.
+- The first student should then put their head back down on their desk and put their hand out.